NWChemEx/ParallelZone/docs/source/about.rst

 The MPI Worldview
 *****************

-:ref:`mpi_runtime` illustrates a simplified version of the MPI worldview.
+:numref:`mpi_runtime` illustrates a simplified version of the MPI worldview.
 The MPI worldview is process-centric.
 In the MPI worldview, ``MPI_COMM_WORLD`` is the name given to the set of all processes.
 Within our example ``MPI_COMM_WORLD`` has three processes.
 MPI assigns these processes an